Erikx3/2D_Pygame_Drone_Simulation/README.md

 ## Settings

 You are able to change some settings for the drone in _drone.py_ and some general settings in _environment.py_.
-You will find these settings in bold on top of ech script!
+You will find these settings in bold on top of each script!

 ## Structure